cspengl/conmake/README.md

     ```bash
     $ go run tools/gen_cli_docs.go
     ```
- - **Dependency management**
-    For dependency management [godep](https://godoc.org/github.com/tools/godep) is used.

 ## Licensing

 **conmake** is licensed under the Apache 2.0 License.
 Check [LICENSE](LICENSE.md) for the full license text.
-Used modules may be licensed under a different license model.
+Used modules might be licensed under a different license model.